GSA/fpki-guides/_common/08_verify_migration.md

 ---
 layout: default
 title: 8.
-Verify Migration to the Federal Common Policy CA G2
+Verify migration to the Federal Common Policy CA G2
 collection: common
 permalink: common/verify-migration/
 ---

-The easiest way to verify your migration to the Federal Common Policy CA G2 is to validate one of the certificates found on your PIV credential.
+The easiest way to verify your migration to the Federal Common Policy CA G2 is to validate one of your PIV credential certificates.

 ### Verify Migration on Windows